-Travel writers all over the world rave about our incredible island with its magical castles, mighty mountains, and beautiful beaches, and now's the perfect time to see them in person.
+Travel writers all over the world rave about our incredible island with its magical castles, mighty mountains, and beautiful beaches, and now is the perfect time to see them in person.

-People come from all over the world to explore the Wild Atlantic Way, the legendary coastal 2,500km drive that runs from Donegal to Kinsale.
+People all over the world adore the Wild Atlantic Way, the legendary coastal 2,500km drive that runs from Donegal to Kinsale.
 Marvel at craggy cliff faces, roaring waves, and fiery red sunsets along this once in a lifetime journey.

 It’s the ultimate Irish road trip with 15 signature discovery points along the way, stop at magnificent Malin Head, the most northerly point of Ireland, swim in the turquoise waters of Keem Bay in Mayo.
 Make sure you pick up your Wild Atlantic Way passport at the start of your journey, collect the stamps as you go and keep it as a souvenir from your trip.

 You’ve looked at the photos, you’ve heard all the stories, but there’s nothing quite like standing on top of these iconic Cliffs of Moher for yourself.
 A trip to this special place in the heart of Clare is a rite of passage for every Irish person.
 You’ll find the largest colony of puffins in Ireland on the Cliffs of Moher, visit and meet these adorable seabirds with their brightly coloured beaks.